Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/document-store-or-ocsp.md

 ### Running the deploy document-store command
-We will make use of the wallet that we created in the [previous step](/docs/integrator-section/verifiable-document/did/create).
+We will use the wallet created in the [previous step](/docs/integrator-section/verifiable-document/did/create).

 ```bash
 open-attestation deploy document-store "DID document store" --network sepolia --encrypted-wallet-path wallet.json